-Men sometimes think of sex as penetration, with foreplay consisting of undressing, a bit of kissing, perhaps some obligatory oral sex or massage of the nipples and breasts.
+Men sometimes think of sex as penetration, with foreplay consisting of undressing, a bit of kissing, perhaps some obligatory oral sex, or massage of the nipples and breasts.
 But many women wish men paid more attention to quality foreplay.

-Foreplay can drive a woman wild, so allow plenty of time for kissing, massage, caressing and non-penetrative fun and games.
+Foreplay can drive a woman wild, so allow plenty of time for kissing, massage, caressing, and non-penetrative fun and games.
 All of this will help you in your ultimate goal of getting her turned on to the point where

-Don’t forget that by taking a little time with foreplay, women can have an orgasm before the intercourse has even begun.
+By taking a little time with foreplay, women can have an orgasm before the intercourse has even begun.
 And that has the added benefit of reducing some of your stress if you suffer from issues like premature ejaculation or erectile dysfunction.